-3. Amount of funds requested for Project Administration, if any: \$0 4.
-If Project Administration funds requested for staffing, please identify the following: Person # Hours Anticipated to Work on Project Hourly Wage Total Funds 5.
-If planning to use Project Administration funds for other expenses other than staffing, identify those expenses and estimated costs.
+3. Amount of funds requested for Project Administration, if any: 4.
+If Project Administration funds requested for staffing, please identify the following: Person # Hours Anticipated to Hourly Wage Total Funds Work on Project 5.
+If planning to use Project Adm expenses other the nan staffing,